Inhaled Corticosteroids Overview and Practice Questions Vector

 28. What does endogenous mean?

-Produced inside the body.
+Produced naturally within the body.

 29. What does exogenous mean?